Want optimal performance while exercising? It’s simple – Breathe.

 Are you aware of HOW to breathe?
 Have you found that focusing on your breathing is not as easy as knowing how to breathe properly, then actually doing it for every rep?
 I’ll get to the specifics in a minute, but have you ever found yourself actually doing more reps then you thought you could – all because you were focused on breathing properly?

 How’d that happen?
 Well, one simple explanation is that it’s tougher than it sounds but there’s more to it than that.
 Watch the video below for the specifics (less than 4 minutes), then give it a try when you exercise tomorrow and you’ll see what I mean.
-Oh, and let me know how you make out with this – please let me know I’m not the only one that finds breathing properly challenging.
+Oh, and let me know how you make out with this – please let me know I’m not the only one that finds breathing properly during exercise a bit of a challenge.

 So, here goes…